mate-academy/react_goods-selector/README.md

 - Follow the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline)

 ## Task
+- DON'T create an additional component for the `GoodsList`, just iterate it in the `App`
 - Render a header (`h1`) initially saying `Selected good: -`
 - Render a list of goods.
 - Add a `Select` button next to each good in the list.